Get the FLOCK Out: Town Hall - May 27th at 6 PM

 Lead with the memo

-“OKCPD's own internal memorandum, dated March 10, 2026, confirms that no access controls, no audit procedures, no discipline standards, and no transparency reporting exist for the Flock camera system.”
+“OKCPD confirmed in writing: no access controls, no audit procedures, no discipline standards, and no transparency reporting exist for the Flock system.
+That's not my claim - it's their memo, on official letterhead, dated March 10, 2026.”

 What We're Asking For